cyrillus31/hacking_algorithms_diary/algorithms/Problems/Arrays and Intervals/Subarray Sum Equals K/560 Subarray Sum Equals K.md

 ## Space Complexity
 ___
 O(n)
-Because at max we will store all of the elem
+Because if each prefix sum in unique  - the l

 ## Code: